jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

-I do not show this but this filter has the advantage of dropping more of the highly divergent data from the hourly data we saw above (see graph Daily Calorie Error), mostly for the user “402033”.
+I do not show this but this filter has the advantage of dropping more of the highly divergent data from the hourly data we saw above (see graph Daily Calorie Error), mostly for the user “402033…”.
 This gives me more confidence that dropping these data is correct.

-#### Velocities
+#### No distance without time

 I want to do a further sanity check on the Active columns.
 I want to check that there are no instances where VeryActiveDistance of 0